Schouten Islands (Papua New Guinea)

 The Schouten Islands are a group of six small volcanic islands in the province of East Sepik in Papua New Guinea, north of the island of New Guinea.
-The group is also called Eastern Schouten Islands or Le Maire Islands to separate it from unrelated Schouten Islands in Indonesia.
+The group is also called Eastern Schouten Islands or Le Maire Islands to separate it from unrelated Schouten Islands in Indonesian New Guinea.
 The combined land area is approximately 50 km2.

 The Schouten Islands includes the following islands: